-Thompson, a Democrat, was the representative for New Jersey's 4th congressional district from 1955 to 1980.
+Thompson was the representative for New Jersey’s 4th congressional district and was a Democrat.
+He served from 1955 to 1980.

 Thompson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Thompson sponsored and cosponsored.
 See full analysis methodology.

 Thompson was the primary sponsor of 17 bills that were enacted.
 The most recent include: